toche7/LLM/sources/Readme.txt

 *** Need to install python3 using brew for mac brew install python3

+## need pyenv to controll the version of python

 ## install virtual environment
-*** create the Virtual environment python3.11 -m venv venvMain
+*** create the Virtual environment python3 -m venv venv

-*** activate the Virtual environment source venvTest/bin/activate
+*** activate the Virtual environment source venv/bin/activate

 ## Install the matplotlib for example
 **** upgrade pip